kintohub/kintohub/docs/anatomy/anatomy-environment.md

 ![Confirm Delete](/img/anatomy/confirm-del-env.png)

 :::important
-1. Environments cannot be deleted if you have your `services` running in it, all your services in a environment should be deleted before deleting a environment.
+* Environments cannot be deleted if you have your services running in it, All services in your environment must be deleted before you can delete your environment.
-2. The `Default` and `last` environment cannot be deleted.
+* You must have `at least 1 environment` on your account.
+The deletion functionality is disabled if you only have 1 environment.
 :::